 Doing yoga, Zumba or some other formal exercise program might be a great way to share an experience with your child.
 But when does exercise transition from fun to stuffy?

 Yes, we as adults typically need to create time in our lives for exercise, thus making it a “formal” experience.
 But do kids need that?
 Do kids need to sign up for exercise classes?

 They already have gym class

 Your children already participate in gym class at school.
-Gym teachers already work to introduce physical activity in the context of fun and games.
-Kids learn to move, learn about healthy behaviors and are introduced to sportsmanship.
-While gyms classes take place in a formal manner -- on the same days each week, for a set period of time, and following a vetted curriculum -- they typically strive to make exercise fun.
+Gym teachers work to introduce physical activity in the context of fun and games.
+Kids get to move, they learn about healthy behaviors and they’re introduced to sportsmanship.
+While gym classes take place in a formal manner — on the same days each week for a set period of time and following a vetted curriculum — the teachers typically strive to make exercise fun.
 And it mostly works!